How does the program serve the state and region in ways beyond producing graduates?

 Are there formal and/or informal linkages with external communities, groups or organizations?
 Why does the program have these linkages?
 What are the direct benefits of these linkages?

-The department’s faculty members are involved in several linkages with external communities, and each of these linkages see as its direct result of a strong working relationship with peoples and organizations beyond the borders of SDSU.
+The school’s faculty members are involved in several linkages with external communities, and each of these linkages see as its direct result of a strong working relationship with peoples and organizations beyond the borders of SDSU.
 Some of these linkages include:

 - Great Plains Writers Conference

 - Harding Distinguished Lecture Series